microsoft/TypeScript-wiki/Standalone-Server-(tsserver).md

 ## Definition

-The server communication protocol is defined in [protocol.d.ts](https://github.com/Microsoft/TypeScript/blob/master/lib/protocol.d.ts).
+The server communication protocol is defined in the `ts.server.protocol` namespace, declared in [`tsserverlibrary.d.ts`](https://github.com/microsoft/TypeScript/blob/main/lib/tsserverlibrary.d.ts).

 The executable can be found in lib folder under the typescript package.